15 Ways to Grow Your Nonprofit Email List

 9. Guest Blog for Other Websites

 If you have existing partnerships or have identified causally aligned businesses or other nonprofit organizations, reach out to them with an offer to write guest content for their blogs and include a link to your newsletter or subscription form.
+Leveraging an AI writing tool for your blog can streamline the process of creating compelling guest content, allowing you to seamlessly reach out to existing partners or causally aligned businesses, while strategically integrating links to your newsletter or subscription form.
 In this mutually beneficial relationship, your partner organization gets free, engaging content that is socially relevant, and you get access to their audience, opening up their user base to your nonprofit email communications.

 10. Build Corporate Partnerships

 If you’re working on step nine on this list and realize that you don’t have any corporate partnerships, maybe it’s time to start some.
 Reach out to local businesses for help with your next campaign, explaining the benefits to their operation.
 Once they are on board, you’ll have access to their community and can potentially add them to your nonprofit email list.

 One step further would be to pursue corporate giving with partner businesses, wherein you help their organization set up an employee giving opportunities like donation matching.
 When employees give to your cause, you’ll receive their donations and their contact information.